HarrisonWismer/DeepLabV3-HistologySegmentation/README.md

 14. Calculate the accuracy \ F1 score (or any other QC metrics) using the same prediction rectangular regions.

 15. If satisfied with the model's performance, use the model to predict on future H&E images of the tissue type trained on.

+16. (Optional) Continue training the model with any available images.
+For example, the model may struggle with tissue where disease is present, and thus may need specific training for this task.